Dear readers of ADxS.org, please forgive the disruption.

 • Dopamine release

-causes growth of the dendritic spinous process, provided that dopamine release occurs no more than 0.3 to 2 seconds after glumatergic stimulation.8
+causes the dendritic spine to grow, provided that the dopamine release occurs a maximum of 0.3 to 2 seconds after gluatergic stimulation.9

 1.2.
 Long-term depression (LTD)

-Long-term depression here has nothing to do with the mental disorder depression, but describes a permanent weakening of signal transmission at the synapses of nerve cells.
-It is just as important for learning processes as LTP and does not merely represent its reversal process.
+Long-term depression has nothing to do with the mental disorder depression, but describes a permanent weakening of signal transmission at the synapses of nerve cells.
+It is just as important for learning processes as LTP and is not merely a reversal process.

-In the laboratory, rat PFC tissue showed either no LTP (rows repeated 4 times) or induced LTD (rows repeated 6 times) to stimuli at 50 Hz on rat layer I-II presynaptic filters.
+In the laboratory, rat PFC tissue showed either no LTP (rows repeated 4 times) or induced LTD (rows repeated 6 times) in response to stimuli at 50 Hz on presynaptic filters of layer I-II of rats.
 This is attributed to low extracellular dopamine levels.
-In contrast, live rats with intermediate extracellular dopamine levels show normal LTP in the PFC to 50-Hz stimuli.7
+In contrast, live rats with intermediate extracellular dopamine levels show normal LTP in the PFC on 50 Hz stimuli.8

 2. Neurotrophins for learning and memory processes